Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the fourth-ranked team ERA across all league pitching staffs (3.83).
+- The Astros have the sixth-ranked team ERA among all league pitching staffs (3.85).

-- Urquidy gets the start for the Astros, his ninth of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched.
+- France goes for his 10th victory when he makes the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- His last appearance came out of the bullpen on Saturday when the right-hander tossed two scoreless innings against the Seattle Mariners while giving up two hits.
+- In his most recent time out on Saturday against the Seattle Mariners, the right-hander threw six innings, allowing two earned runs while surrendering seven hits.

-- The 28-year-old has a 5.21 ERA and 8.1 strikeouts per nine innings across nine games this season, while allowing a batting average of .273 to his opponents.
+- The 28-year-old has amassed an ERA of 2.75, with 6.7 strikeouts per nine innings, in 18 games this season.
+Opponents have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.